kashinak/kitchen-genie/README.md

      - Google fonts,'Open Sans' and generic 'Sans-serif' fonts were used on the home page title, subtitle, buttons, input field description text, user testimonials, menu items and content description text.
   4. [Font Awesome](https://fontawesome.com/)

      - Font Awesome plus symbol 'fas fa-plus' and minus symbol 'fas fa-minus' were used to design buttons that add and delete user input field within the add_recipe.html page.
-Icon 'fas fa-plus-square' was used for the submit button for all the user inout for add_recipe.html page.
+Icon 'fas fa-plus-square' was used for the submit button for all the user input for add_recipe.html page.
 Icons for social media links.
+Also user plus and user lock icons were used for adding username and password to register and log in forms.
+The icons elevate user input experience by reducing amount of text instructions and guide the user with icons instead.
   5. [jQuery:](https://jquery.com/)

      - jQuery came with Bootstrap to make the header responsive.